Year Twenty-One, Part 2. July 2009 to November 2009.

 --Outsiders Vol. 3 #49

 Countdown 45 to 43.
 Due to new international laws following Infinite Crisis, the Outsiders have been forced to operate covertly outside of the United States.
 After botched missions in Russia and Africa, Checkmate agents arrest every Outsider except for Nightwing.
 Nightwing then brokers a deal with Checkmate in which he will aid the organization on any Checkmate mission in exchange for the release of his teammates.
 Nightwing and his Outsiders, along with Sasha Bordeaux, infiltrate Oolong Island in order to take down Egg Fu.
 When they get there, things get ugly and Egg Fu captures Nightwing, Sasha, and Captain Boomerang.
 Egg Fu moves his captives to a secret location in North Korea and begins brutally torturing the three heroes.
 The remaining Outsiders and Checkmate agents are failing miserably in a rescue attempt, until Batman shows up and bails out both sides.
 The Dark Knight easily locates the missing heroes and organizes their retrieval.
 Batman personally carries Sasha out of harms way, although she is badly injured from the torture.
-Back at the Outsiders' HQ, a disgraced Nightwing turns over leadership of the team to Batman!
+Back at the Outsiders' HQ, a disgraced Nightwing turns over leadership of the team to Batman!--Robin #164-167

 Countdown 41 to 27 (another wide range, so I've placed it here).
 Tim asks Bruce if he should join his school's tennis team.
 Bruce thinks it's a bad idea.
 Meanwhile, Dodge has recovered from his injuries, but blames Robin for what happened.
 The troubled teen assembles a ragtag supervillain team to go after Robin, which includes Z-listers like Macro, Micro, Tapeworm, The Cheater, Brutus, and Skill.
 Batman, Robin, and the GCPD respond when Dodge's team holds the entire Gotham General Metahuman Injuries Ward hostage.
 Robin mans-up and goes in solo and is able to send Dodge's entire team packing.
 We also learn that Skill is actually Ravager in disguise, placed onto Dodge's team as a mole by Robin himself!
 A few days later, while Batman deals with a double-homicide, Tim orders Ravager to lure Dodge's team into a trap.
 Robin, Ravager, and Zachary Zatara (Zatanna's teenage cousin) ambush Dodge's team.
 When the Cheater and Brutus prove to be much more evil than Dodge planned on, he has a change of heart and turns against his own crew.
 In the chaos of battle, Dodge saves the day, but his teleportation powers overload, causing him to vanish completely.
 Following the Dodge affair, Riot Act and Lock-Up break out of Arkham.
 Robin is able to apprehend both of the villains and then visit his father's grave.
 Batman joins the Boy Wonder and they pay tribute to the memory of Jack Drake.